thefoxboxman/TripIt/src/content/posts/victoria-2024-sydney-bypass.md

  ***<p style="text-align:center; "> Merriwa_Silo_Art </p>***

  Finally arrived in Dunedoo and parked up at the council caravan park.
-After Clarence Town and Denman we had expected Dunedoo to be switched on little place but it was a bit drab.
+After Clarence Town and Denman we had expected Dunedoo to be a switched on little place but it was a bit drab.
 It seems to be suffering the same fate of many small country towns.
-Unfortunately we had book 2 nights so we made our second day our first day off.
+Unfortunately we had booked 2 nights so we made our second day in Dunedoo, our first day off of the trip.

 <h2 style="text-align:center; "> Day 6 - 27th Oct</h2>